Skip to main content

 select tornado_cash_withdrawals.recipient, max(tornado_cash_withdrawals.block_number) as block_number

-from {{ transaction_detail(
+from {{ ethereum.transaction_detail(

 inputs = 'withdraw(address,bytes,bytes32,bytes32,address recipient,address,uint256,uint256)'